-Charles J. (Chuck) Palus, PhD, is a Senior Fellow and faculty member in Research, Innovation & Product Development at the Center for Creative Leadership.
-As a collaborator in several cross-disciplinary research groups he studies, teaches, writes about, and develops leadership as a collective social process, with the key question: In what ways does a shift in perspective—from leadership as the capacity and actions of individuals, to leadership as a collective social process—yield better results for leaders, groups, teams, organizations, partnerships, coalitions, and communities?
-Special interests include: social networks, relational leadership, interdependent leadership cultures, mediated dialogue, vertical leadership development, and societal leadership.
+Charles J. (Chuck) Palus, PhD, is a Senior Fellow and senior faculty member in Research at the Center for Creative Leadership.
+As a collaborator in several cross-disciplinary research groups he studies, teaches, and develops leadership as a collective social process, with the key question: In what ways does a shift in perspective—from leadership as the capacity and actions of individuals, to leadership as a collective social process—yield better results for leaders, groups, teams, organizations, partnerships, coalitions, and communities.

-He is co-founder and global director of CCL Labs, a community-based innovation laboratory with a long line of products including Visual Explorer, Transformations, and the Early Leadership Toolkit.
+He is co-founder and global director of CCL Labs, a community-based innovation laboratory with a long line of products including Visual Explorer; Leadership Essentials; Transformations; and the Early Leadership Toolkit.